Case in numbers

 While there is more work to do in 2023 communication in, among and between, employees, team leaders, supervisors, managers, and executive leadership is improving on a daily basis.
 Many individuals and teams are utilizing the e2grow concept of “aim and reflect” as well as the model for how to have high-level conversations that only the top 5% of leaders have.
 Teams are consistently becoming more efficient and effective as they use their strengths and leverage the strengths of other team members on a daily basis.

-The impact Clifton strengths and e2grow’s HPT and HPL programs have had on Dowding Industries has been outstanding.
+The impact Clifton strengths and e2grow’s High Performing Team and High Performing Leader programs have had on Dowding Industries has been outstanding.
 Not only is employee retention up 19% and absenteeism down significantly for nearly two years, but next year's revenue is expected to be 35% higher than the current year.
 But even more important to them is the overall improvement in open communication and collaboration that's evident throughout the company and the sense of well-being and satisfaction among employees.
 The company is very appreciative of the impact upon their employees' personal growth, attitude and direction as they learn about and leverage their strengths in the workplace, as well as in life.
 This is clearly visible and noticeable when you walk through the company and talk to employees.